Game abandoned after spectator injures player

 Last updated on .From the section Australian A-League

-Saturday's A-League derby between Melbourne City and Melbourne Victory has been abandoned after a player was injured by a spectator.
+The A-League derby between Melbourne City and Melbourne Victory has been abandoned after a player was injured by a spectator during a pitch invasion.

-City goalkeeper Tom Glover was hit by a metal bucket after spectators invaded the pitch in the 22nd minute following a flare being thrown onto the field.
+City goalkeeper Tom Glover was hit by a metal bucket after a large number of spectators ran on to the pitch in the 22nd minute, with flares also thrown.

 The 24-year-old suffered a cut to his face and "likely has a concussion", his club said.